 ¶ It is difficult to explain Jim's legacy.
 A typographer and illustrator his entire adult life, Jim began setting type in the early 50s and, over more than a half-century, became the most significant and influential type designer Canada has ever produced.
-And by influential I mean to suggest that his impact, directly and indirectly, all but single-handedly carried on a 500 year tradition of creating and casting original metal types right here in BC.
+And by influential I mean to suggest that his impact, directly and indirectly, all but single-handedly carried on a 500-year long tradition of creating and casting original metal types.

 ¶ My relationship with Jim was far too brief, but in the last year of his life we began working together to find a caster for me to set up here in Vernon.
 Unfortunately this search yielded little result, but my enthusiasm and Jim's encouragement kept that goal in mind and my intention to see it through all the more intense.